background preloader

 Detailed logarithmic timeline This timeline shows the whole history of the universe, the Earth, and humanity in one table.
 Each row is defined in years ago, that is, years before the present date, with the earliest times at the top of the chart.
 In each table cell on the right, references to events or notable people are given, more or less in chronological order within the cell.
 Each row corresponds to a change in log(time before present) of about 0.1 (using log base 10), similar to Renard numbers.
 A logarithmic timeline can also be devised for events which should occur in the future, barring unforeseen circumstances and assuming that we can extrapolate into the future based on our science.
 See also[edit] References[edit] External links[edit]

 Into The Universe With Stephen Hawking: Aliens Technological singularity Hypothetical point in time when technological growth becomes uncontrollable and irreversible The technological singularity—or simply the singularity[1]—is a hypothetical future point in time at which technological growth becomes uncontrollable and irreversible, resulting in unforeseeable consequences for human civilization.[2][3]
-According to the most popular version of the singularity hypothesis, I. J. Good's intelligence explosion model, an upgradable intelligent agent will eventually enter a "runaway reaction" of self-improvement cycles, each new and more intelligent generation appearing more and more rapidly, causing an "explosion" in intelligence and resulting in a powerful superintelligence that qualitatively far surpasses all human intelligence.[4]
-Intelligence explosion[edit] Although technological progress has been accelerating in most areas, it has been limited by the basic intelligence of the human brain, which has not, according to Paul R. I. Variations[edit] Predictions[edit]
+According to the most popular version of the singularity hypothesis, I. J. Good's intelligence explosion model of 1965, an upgradable intelligent agent could eventually enter a positive feedback loop of self-improvement cycles, each new and more intelligent generation appearing more and more rapidly, causing a rapid increase ("explosion") in intelligence which would ultimately result in a powerful superintelligence, qualitatively far surpassing all human intelligence.[4]
+Intelligence explosion [edit] I. Let an ultraintelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
+In 1965, I. Frank S. J.

 The Universe - How Big, How far, How fast - Documentary | HD 720p Ray Kurzweil Raymond "Ray" Kurzweil (/ˈkɜrzwaɪl/ KURZ-wyl; born February 12, 1948) is an American author, computer scientist, inventor, futurist, and is a director of engineering at Google.
 Aside from futurology, he is involved in fields such as optical character recognition (OCR), text-to-speech synthesis, speech recognition technology, and electronic keyboard instruments.
 He has written books on health, artificial intelligence (AI), transhumanism, the technological singularity, and futurism.
 Kurzweil was the principal inventor of the first CCD flatbed scanner,[2] the first omni-font optical character recognition,[2] the first print-to-speech reading machine for the blind,[3] the first commercial text-to-speech synthesizer,[4] the Kurzweil K250 music synthesizer capable of simulating the sound of the grand piano and other orchestral instruments, and the first commercially marketed large-vocabulary speech recognition.[5]
 Life, inventions, and business career[edit] Early life[edit] Mid-life[edit]